 If you are eligible, and choose to continue to use the depreciation rules, you will continue to include any new depreciating assets in the relevant pool.
-If you choose not to use the simplified depreciation rules you do not have to add any new assets to those pools.
+If you choose not to use the simplified depreciation rules you cannot add any new assets to those pools.
 You can alternatively account for those assets under the rules.